Sue Monahu, Careers Practitioner, at Bairnsdale Secondary College spoke about the school’s success in driving the adoption of My Career Portfolio.

 It meant we had to develop curriculum, lesson plans and provide resources to enable our Year 9 and 10 English teachers to confidently deliver the programs within their classes.

 Our team member, Sarah Lamble, did this.
-As Pastoral leader and an English teacher she was able to liaise with colleagues, develop lesson plans and 'push' tasks via the curriculum and Compass.
+As a Pastoral leader and an English teacher, she was able to liaise with colleagues, develop lesson plans and 'push' tasks via the curriculum and Compass.